typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/member-delimiter-style.md

 - `"delimiter": "none"`, use this to require a linebreak.
 - `"requireLast": true`, (default) use this to require a delimiter for all members of the interface and/or type literal.
 - `"requireLast": false`, use this to ignore the last member of the interface and/or type literal.
-- `"ignoreSingleLine": true`, (default) use this to override the `requireLast` in single line declarations.
+- `"singleLine": "semi"`, (default) use this to require a semicolon in single line declarations.
-- `"ignoreSingleLine": false`, use this to enfore the `requireLast` in single line declarations.
+- `"singleLine": "comma"`, use this to require a comma in single line declarations.
+- `"singleLine": "none"`, use this to require a linebreak (i.e. disallow mulit prop, single line declarations).
 - `"overrides"`, overrides the default options for **interfaces** and **type literals**.

+*Note that `delimiter` and `singleLine` are independent options - if you don't provide a value for either they will use their default option.*

 ### defaults
-Examples of **incorrect** code for this rule with the defaults `{ delimiter: "semi", requireLast: true, ignoreSingleLine: true }` or no option at all:
+Examples of **incorrect** code for this rule with the defaults `{ delimiter: "semi", requireLast: true, singleLine: "semi" }` or no option at all:
 ```ts
 // missing semicolon delimiter
 interface Foo {